ostadabbas/ScanAvaGenerationToolkit/README.md

 If you want to train it, please download our generated [ScanAva](http://www.coe.neu.edu/Research/AClab/ScanAva/ScanAva.zip) dataset and test against our corresponding real world 2d image set [AC2d](http://www.coe.neu.edu/Research/AClab/ScanAva/AC2d.zip)

 We provide [pretrained models](http://www.coe.neu.edu/Research/AClab/ScanAva/ScanAvaModel.zip) trained on seven people and also on single person without/with white noise or gaussian filter.
-For seven people version, we test it agains the corresponding real 2d images of same persons we synthesize from.
+For seven people version, we test it against the corresponding real 2d images of same persons we synthesize from.

 For single person version, we trained on synthetic people and test agains same people with clothes never appear in synthetic trainning set to test the generalization ability against specific person.